Rinoahu/SwiftOrtho/README.md

 -a: algorithm to cluster. [mcl|apc]

--I: Inflation parameters for mcl algorithm.
+-I: inflation parameters for mcl algorithm.

+ >: output file. this file contains severl rows, each row stands for an orthology group.

 Or use [MCL](https://micans.org/mcl "https://micans.org/mcl") to cluster orthology relationships into orthology groups: